 - The problems that can be caused by not having a cash flow budget and proper cash flow management in your business

-- The importance of understanding your working cashflow cycle
+- The importance of understanding your working capital and cash flow cycle

 - Ways to improve your cashflow and working captial cycles